Dict¶

 map_keys(func: Callable[[K], T]) -> Dict[T, V]

-Return a Dict with keys transformed by func.
+Return keys transformed by func.

 Parameters: